 top of page

-Impact: 50% Increase in Usability Metrics
+Impact: 50% Increase in Post-Onboarding Feature Adoption

-I. The Challenge: Post-Onboarding Friction
+I. The Challenge: Bridging the Post-Onboarding Gap

 II.
-Agile Strategy & Research Leadership
+Strategic Discovery & Acting Research Leadership

 III.
-Validation: A/B Testing & Iteration
+Validation: A/B Testing & Governance

 Test Variable